-As the great-grandchild of the first homesteaders in the South Peace, Cheryl Shuman feels a deep connection to the region and a love for the Province of BC.
+A Proud “Northerner” Cheryl Shuman enjoys making her home in the South Peace region of BC.
 Cheryl, her husband Clint, and their three children are active members of the City of Dawson Creek.
-Cheryl is the member of the Kiwanis Club, Chair of the Dawson Creek Chapter of KidSport and the President of the Kiwanis Community Band.
-Cheryl is very passionate about the environment and sustainability and is the Chair of the South Peace Chapter of the BC Sustainable Energy Association, a Director at The Canadian Solar Cities Project and has served two terms on the board of The Recycling Council of B.C.
+Cheryl is passionate about the environment and sustainability and is the Chair of the South Peace Chapter of the BC Sustainable Energy Association, a Director at The Canadian Solar Cities Project and has served two terms on the board of The Recycling Council of B.C.

 Clint has served on the RCBC board of Directors for the past four years and looks forward to contributing for a third term.
 As a Senior Vice President and Chief Operating Officer of London Drugs Limited, Clint oversees the sustainable initiatives and waste management programs at London Drugs (www.greendeal.ca).
 Clint’s vision and dedication to waste reduction has positioned London Drugs as a retail industry leader in environmental stewardship.
 Clint is also a board member for the national Electronic Product Recycling Association and participates on the Retail Council of Canada’s Environment Committee.
 He has a proven track record in working collaboratively with non-profits, industry and government on sustainable initiatives.

 David Goosen, Teck Metals Ltd.